anarchy-ai/LLM-VM/README.md

 # Anarchy is a political philosophy that advocates no government...
 ```

-For some other choices of memory usage and parameter count in each model family, checkout the
+For some other choices of memory usage and parameter count in each model family, check out the
 tables in [model_uri_tables](./model_uri_tables.md)

-### 🛠️ Tool Usage
+### 🛠 Tool Usage

 There are two agents: FLAT and REBEL.